karkirowle/cyclegan_pytorch/README.md

 - The discriminator is very odd in the sense that it is using (1 x 6 x ? x 1) as output, check if that's the same in DCGAN?
 I can see half of the design motive here comes from the fact that you might want to learn framewise information, but the six makes no sense to me.
+- The beta1 parameter of the Adam optimiser is non-default.
 ### Backend design points to check
 Things to investigate: